kevtr0801/kevtr0801.github.io/index.md

 ---
 ### <img src="https://img.freepik.com/premium-vector/cute-cat-drinking-coffee-cartoon-illustration_274619-830.jpg" style="height: 40px; width: 40px;"/> Deciphering Coffee Excellence: A Logistic Regression Analysis on Coffee Quality

 Ever wondered what makes a coffee truly great?
-In this project, we dive into the data behind the brew, analyzing aroma, flavor, sweetness, altitude, and acidity to uncover the secrets of high-quality coffee.
-Using logistic regression, we'll sift through the beans and the buzz to predict what sets apart the best cups from the rest.
-Prior to applying logistic regresion, a couple of columns are cleaned and visualised to give us an insight about the coffee dataset.
+In this project, I dive into the data behind the brew by analysing aroma, flavour, sweetness, altitude, and acidity to uncover the what makes a coffee truly high quality using logistic regression models.

 [View code on Colab](https://colab.research.google.com/drive/17e4CyHPjsensGdyJDm25B32ND1vI2wDo?usp=sharing)